 Delayed and immediate effects and also chronic effects from short and long term exposure Inhalation Overexposure to the inhalation of airborne droplets or aerosols may cause irritation of the respiratory tract.
 Ingestion Skin contact Eye contact Ingestion of large quantities may cause nausea and diarrhoea.
 Skin contact Prolonged or repeated contact can defat the skin and lead to irritation and/or dermatitis.
 Eye contact Potential risk of transient stinging or redness if accidental eye contact occurs.
-Potential chronic health effects General USED ENGINE OILS Combustion products resulting from the operation of internal combustion engines contaminate engine oils during use.
-Used engine oil may contain hazardous components which have the potential to cause skin cancer.
-Frequent or prolonged contact with all types and makes of used engine oil must therefore be avoided and a high standard of personal hygiene maintained.
+Potential chronic health effects General USED LUBRICATING OILS Used oil may contain hazardous components which have the potential to cause skin cancer.
+Frequent or prolonged contact with all types and makes of used oil must therefore be avoided and a high standard of personal hygiene maintained.

 Carcinogenicity No known significant effects or critical hazards.
 Mutagenicity No known significant effects or critical hazards.
 Developmental effects No known significant effects or critical hazards.
 Fertility effects No known significant effects or critical hazards.
 SECTION 12: Ecological information Toxicity Environmental hazards Not classified as dangerous Based on data available for this or related materials.
-Environmental hazardsNo known significant efects or critical hazards.
+Environmental hazards No known significant efects or critical hazards.
 Persistence and degradability Expected to be biodegradable.
 Bioaccumulative potential This product is not expected to bioaccumulate through food chains in the environment.
-96hr LC50 (for fish), mg/l >1000 48hr EC50 (for crustacean), mg/l >1000 72 or 96hr ErC50 (for alage or other aquatic >1000 Mobility in soil Soil / water partition coefficient (KOC) Not available Mobility Spillages may penetrate the soil causing ground water contamination.
+96hr LC50 (for fish), mg/l >1000 48hr EC50 (for crustacean), mg/l >1000 72 or 96hr ErC50 (for alage or other aquatic >1000 Mobility in soil Soil / water partition coefficient (KOC) Not available.
+Mobility Spillages may penetrate the soil causing ground water contamination.
 Results of PBT and vPvB assessment PBT Not applicable. vPvB Not applicable.

-Date of print 17/01/2022 7 of 10

-Other ecological information
+Other adverse effects

-Spills may form a film on water surfaces causing physical damage to organisms.
-Oxygen transfer could also be impaired.
+Other ecological information Spills may form a film on water surfaces causing physical damage to organisms.
+Oxygen transfer could also be

+impaired.

 SECTION 13: Disposal considerations

 Disposal methods

 The generation of waste should be avoided or minimised wherever posible.
 Signifcant quanties of waste product residues should not be disposed of via the foul sewer but procesed in a suitable efluent reatment plant.
 Dispose of surplus and non-recyclable products via a licensed waste disposal contractor.
 Disposal of this product, solutions and any by-products should at al times comply with the requirements of environmental protection and waste disposal legislation and any regional local authority requirements.
 Waste packaging should be recycled.
 Incineration or landfil should only be considered when recycling is not feasible.
 This material and its container must be disposed of in a safe way.
 Empty containers or liners may retain some product residues.
 Avoid dispersal of spilt material and run off and contact with soil, waterways, drains and sewers.

+Date of print 12/01/2022 7 of 10

 13.1 Waste treatment methods

 Product

-Methods of disposal

-Where possible, arrange for product to be recycled.
-Dispose of via an authorised person / licensed waste disposal contractor in accordance with local regulations.
+Methods of disposal Where possible, arrange for product to be recycled.
+Dispose of via an authorised person / licensed waste

+disposal contractor in accordance with local regulations.

-Hazardous waste Yes.
+Hazardous waste

+European waste catalogue (EWC)

+Waste code Waste designation

+13 02 05 mineral-based non-chlorinated engine, gear and lubricating oils

+However, deviation from the intended use and/or the presence of any potential contaminants may require an alternative waste disposal code to be assigned by the end user

+Packaging

+Methods of disposal Where possible, arrange for product to be recycled.
+Dispose of via an authorised person/ licensed waste disposal

+contractor in accordance with local regulations.

+Special precautions This material and its container must be disposed of in a safe way.
+Empty containers or liners may retain some

+product residues.
+Avoid dispersal of spilt material and runoff and contact with soil, waterways, drains and sewers.

+SECTION 14: Transport information

+Land (as per ADR classification)

+Not regulated

+Yes.